 The Virginia Coastal Policy Center (VCPC) at William & Mary Law School has received a $40,000 grant from the Virginia Environmental Endowment (VEE) for a project titled “Empowering Localities to Increase Their Resilience,” the Law School announced today.

 The grant project is designed to continue VCPC’s current and previous work focusing on necessary tools and authorities for local governments to adequately plan for and respond to the challenges associated with sea level rise and recurrent flooding.
 Specifically, VEE’s generous funding will support VCPC's seventh annual conference on November 15, 2019, as well as four complementary initiatives that include research regarding implementation of the Virginia Governor’s Executive Order No. 24, and the need for coordination between environmental protection and flooding resilience efforts.

-In partnership with the Virginia Institute of Marine Science and Virginia Sea Grant, VCPC provides law students at William & Mary with the opportunity to conduct science-based legal and policy analysis to help inform decision-making about coastal resources and water quality issues at a local, regional, and national level.
+In partnership with the Virginia Institute of Marine Science and Virginia Sea Grant, VCPC provides law students at William & Mary with the opportunity to conduct science-based legal and policy analysis to help inform decision-making about coastal resources and water quality issues at a local, state, regional, and national level.
 VCPC has provided policy advice to a host of decision-makers, from government officials and legal scholars to non-profit and business leaders.

 About the Virginia Environmental Endowment